 In a world that seems dominated by harrowing news, especially when it comes to the natural world, the fact that tiger numbers are on the rise is a much-needed glimmer of hope.
-In India, Amit Sankhala stands at the fore of protecting India’s tigers, both as a trustee of the Tiger Trust organisation and in overseeing three wildlife lodges in Madhya Pradesh.
+In India, Amit Sankhala stands at the fore of protecting India’s tigers, both as a trustee of the Tiger Trust organisation and in overseeing three wildlife lodges in Madhya Pradesh, one of the best places to spot tigers in India.
 Here, we spoke to Amit about his work and inspiring optimism in the face of one of the great conservation challenges of our time.

 For Amit, passion for the tiger and the environment quite literally runs through his veins.
 He is third in a line of eminent conservationists: his grandfather, Kailash Sankhala was known as ‘the tiger man of India’, while his father was a pioneer in local eco-tourism.
 The film TIGERLAND, which was made by Academy Award-winning directors Ross Kauffman and Fisher Stevens and premiered at Sundance festival 2019, was based on the Sankhala family and their heritage (you can watch the film on Amazon Prime or Discovery).
 Today, Amit works in Madhya Pradesh, a central Indian state with a significant tiger population.

 Despite the upturn in tiger numbers in the last few years, the species remains endangered.
 “At the turn of last century there were 40,000 tigers in the wild,” Amit tells me.
 “Now, there are just 4000 in the world.”

 What are the major threats to the tiger population today?